-Step 4: Assembly the sides, floor, and back of the birdhouse.
+Step 4: Assemble the sides, floor, and back of the birdhouse.

 Use a combination of glue and screws to attach the sides, floor, and back of the birdhouse together.
 A waterproof wood glue will help extend the life of the birdhouse.
 Personally, I recommend using stainless steel trim screws as shown below.
 The smaller screw head is less obvious and helps prevent the wood from splitting.
 If you pre-drill the holes, these screws will countersink themselves nicely because the head is not much larger than the pilot hole.